dinosaure/esperanto/README.md

 Esperanto makes OCaml a build-once run-anywhere language, like itself, except it doesn't need an interpreter or virtual machine.
 Indeed, OCaml is able to produce a **native** executable which requires few libraries:
-- a C library
+- a standard C library
-- `libasmrun.a`
+- `libasmrun.a` (the _caml-runtime_)
 - probably `libunix.a` if you depend on `unix.cmxa`
+- probably `libpthread.a` if you depend on `threads.cmxa`

 Esperanto replaces the host's C library by [Cosmopolitan][cosmopolitan].
-Then, it outputs a POSIX-approved polyglot format that runs on:
+Then, it outputs a POSIX-approved polyglot format that runs on many platforms.
+For more details, please read the [αcτµαlly pδrταblε εxεcµταblε][ape].
-- Linux
-- Mac
-- Windows
-- FreeBSD
-- OpenBSD
-- NetBSD
-- BIOS

-For more details, please read the [αcτµαlly pδrταblε εxεcµταblε][ape]

 ## Getting Started